tfortunatov/beacon/README.md

 ##Goal 1: Sampling Chaos##

-The Randomness Beacon publishes a [RESTful API](https://beacon.nist.gov/home), through which you can retrive any given minute's beacon value as 128 hexidecimal characters, as well as a variety of other authentication data.
+The Randomness Beacon publishes a [RESTful API](https://beacon.nist.gov/home), through which you can retrieve any given minute's beacon value as 128 hexadecimal characters, as well as a variety of other authentication data.
 Your first goal is to summarize the beacon's emissions over arbitrary amounts of time.